montystoryteller/montystoryteller.github.io/content/english/blog/2026-06-02_three_rivers_sets.md

 ![](/images/three_rivers_2026_wristband.jpg)

 My first set, with Sophie, was lunchtime Sunday, on the Woodland Stage, as taken over for a curated slot by Tim Martin, *aka* King Stammers.
 We had a half hour slot (11.45-12.15). which was enough for three, opting for *Raggle Taggle Gipsy (story of)*, then into *Macpherson* and finishing off with *Washerwoman/pooka* (partly because that is stretchy with respect to the number of tunes, so could be used to fill as required).
+It was also my debut performance with a tambourine!

 ![](/images/three_rivers_2026_woodland_takeover.jpg)